mokyen/okyensourcesoftware/invariance.md

 Here, the invariance is a condition between a member and the constant *2*.

-I admit that this third category could be considered broad and open-ended.
-Developers could choose to interpret this to justify just about any data needing to be in a class.
-Most of the time, the manipulation of a data member is going to be compared to some constant data or literal.
-Developers should scrutinize if a piece of data needs that rule enforced before choosing to use a class.
+Examples of such conditions that might be enforced:

+****TODO**: I am struggling to come up with other items for this list.**

+* Comparisons to a constant or literal

 ## 'Invariant' Doesn't Mean Immutability

-Keep in mind that invariance means a relationship, not that the data cannot change.
-The term in software for something that cannot change is immutability.
+Remember that invariance means a logical condition that must always be true, not that the data cannot change.
+The term in software for something that cannot change is *immutability*.

 ## So Why Do Invariants Matter?